jumpinjackie/forge-e33-mod/design/LANDS.md

 Land
 As this land enters, you may reveal a Nevron card from your hand.
 If you don't this land enters tapped.
 {T}: Add {U} or {B}.
 {T}: Add {U}{B}.
+Spend this mana only to cast Nevron spells or activate abilities of Nevrons.
 This land doesn't untap during your next untap step.
-Activate this ability only if you control a Nevron.
 ```

 [card implementation](/custom/cards/d/dark_shores.txt)